-Valid Values: never, idle, force, Timeout Value Format
+Valid Values: never, idle, force

-Defines how T-Server handles device and device-related information when the DN is not configured in Configuration Layer and there are no clients registered on that DN related information is never deleted from T-Server memory.
+Defines how T-Server handles device and device-related information when the DN is not configured in the Configuration Layer and there are no clients registered on that DN.

-T-Server does not unregister the DN with the PBX and device never information is deleted from T-Server memory as soon as there are no more calls on this device.
+T-Server does not unregister the DN with the PBX and device never related information is never deleted from T-Server memory.

-T-Server unregisters the DN with the PBX and device-related idle information is deleted from T-Server memory regardless of the calls existed on that DN.
+T-Server unregisters the DN with the PBX and device-related idLe information is deleted from T-Server memory as soon as there are no more calls on this device.

-T-Server unregisters DN with the PBX and device-related force compatibility
+force T-Server unregisters DN with the PBX and device-related information is deleted from T-Server memory regardless of the calls that existed on that DN.

 Note: Timeout Value Format-T-Server applies a defined delay before unregistering the DN after the last call has left that DN.
-Value idle is equivalent to setting Timeout Value to 0 (zero).
+Value idle is equivalent to setting the Timeout Value to 0 (zero).